What Are the Common Window Sizes for Homes?

 6) Sliding Windows

-Sliding windows slide open (as implied by their name) horizontally as opposed to vertically.
+Sliding windows slide open (as implied by their name) horizontally as opposed to vertically, making them a popular choice for residential areas like bedrooms and kitchens.
 They pair well with essentially all rooms in the home, including bathrooms and basements, as they function for both ventilation and to allow natural light through.

 Sliding windows are also wider than they are tall, with dimensions ranging from 36 inches to 84 inches in width and 24 inches to 60 inches in height.
 You’ll find them in these common dimensions: